wqweto/VszLib/README.md

 #### `Extract(TargetFolder As String, [Filter]) As Boolean`

-Extracts files from `OpenArchive`d archive file to target folder.
-Optional `Filter` can be a file mask or an array of booleans each index indicating whether to decompress file (`Filter(idx) = True`) or to skip it (`Filter(idx) = False`).
+Extracts files to `TargetFolder` from a previously opened archive file.
+Optional `Filter` can specify which file entries to extract by using exact match file name (`document.txt`), a filename mask (*.exe) or an array of `FileCount` booleans, each index indicating whether to decompress the file with same index (array entry set to `True`) or to skip it (array entry set to `False`).
 Raises `Progress` event to indicate progress and to allow cancellation of the extraction.

 #### `Property FileCount As Long` (read-only)

-Returns number of files in archive
+Returns number of file entries in the archive

 #### `Property FileInfo(FileIdx As Long)` (read-only)

-Returns an array with information about file entry which contains these indexes: 0 - file name, 1 - attributes, 2 - size, 3 -  bool if encrypted, 4 - CRC, 5 - file comment, 6 - creation time, 7 - last access time, 8 - last write time.
-Some of these can be empty if not supported by archive format.
+Returns an array with information about a file entry.
+Array indexes are: 0 - file name, 1 - attributes, 2 - size, 3 - bool if encrypted, 4 - CRC, 5 - file comment, 6 - creation time, 7 - last access time, 8 - last write time.
+Some of the entries can be `Empty` if not supported by the current archive format.

 #### `AddFile(File As String, [Name As String], [Comment As String]) As Boolean`

-Adds a file to archive. `File` must be an existing file. `Name` can specify name and relative folder in the archive.
-If not specified filename portion of `File` is used as name in archive. `Comment` is optional and (probably) not supported by all compressors.
+Adds a file to archive. `File` must be an (absolute) path to an existing file.
+Optional `Name` can specify name and relative folder in the archive the entry is going to be stored to.
+If not specified filename portion of `File` is used as name in the root folder of the archive. `Comment` is optional and (probably) not supported by all compressors.

 #### `CompressArchive(ArchiveFile As String) As Boolean`

-Creates an archive using previously `AddFile`ed files.
+Creates an archive using previously added files.
 Compressor type is guessed by archive file extension.
 Raises `Progress` event to indicate progress and to allow cancellation of the compression.

 #### `Property Parameter(ParamName As String) As Variant` (read/write)